 Step #5: We evaluate use of this research center by regularly monitoring the: 1) number of visitors to the site, 2) frequency of visits to particular research documents, 3) number of downloads, 4) comments of visitors to the site, and 5) other measures that may allow us to continuously improve the site and its value.

-The Institute for Public Relations and its Digital Media Research Team are grateful for the support provided to this project by the following organizations:
+The Institute for Public Relations and its Social Media Research Team are grateful for the support provided to this project by the following organizations:

 - APCO Worldwide